 - If you are planning on staying in La Rochelle for one year

 Before your departure, you must contact the French Embassy or Consulate in your home country to apply for a student visa.
 As soon as you arrive in France, regardless of your visa expiration date, you must validate your visa within 90 days of your arrival.
 This is done at the OFII (Office Français de l’Immigration et de l’Intégration - French Office of Immigration and Integration).
-The process can take up to two months so we recommend you contact the International Students’ Assistant at the Registrar as soon as you can.
+The process can take up to two months so we recommend you contact the International Office as soon as you can.

 When you go to the Registrar to validate your visa, you will need to provide photocopies of the following documents: